-If a condominium has litigation against it, to get a loan approved there are certain things a mortgage lender has to document or the loan may be denied.
+Condominium litigation can be a problem when getting a mortgage.
+What if a condominium has litigation against it and you want to buy it?
+To get a loan approved there are certain things a mortgage lender has to document or the loan may be denied.

 A mortgage lender has to prove that the litigation has no impact on the safety and structural soundness of the condo.

-And the insurance carrier that insures the condominium building has to have agreed to provide the defense, and the amount of the litigation must be covered by the HOA’s insurance.
+And the insurance carrier that insures the condominium building is involved.
+They have to have agreed to provide the defense, and the amount of the litigation must be covered by the HOA’s insurance.

-There are other reasons why litigation against a condominium may not be an issue, such as:
+There are other reasons why litigation against a condominium may not be an issue.
+These may be: